 Printer not printing is a common issue for HP printer users.
 This issue can result from various reasons, from connectivity issues to faulty configurations or drivers.
 If you are struggling to find a good fix, you can give the methods as follows a try.
 They can help you fix your HP printer won’t print problem.

 - Cancel all print jobs

 You can do some troubleshooting at first when you find your HP printer stops working.
 You should check the status of the connection between your printer and your computer.
 Make sure your devices are properly connected with each other, and the network or the cable you use to connect these devices is normal.

 You can also try restarting your HP printer.
 Turn it off completely and unplug the power cord, leave it for a couple of minutes, and then plug the cord back and power on the printer.
 See if your printer can print as normally as before.

-In many cases, printer won’t print issue comes from faulty drivers.
-You may need to update or reinstall printer driver to fix your HP printer not printing issue.
+In many cases, the printer won’t print issue comes from faulty drivers.
+You may need to update or reinstall the printer driver to fix your HP printer, not the printing issue.